Please read the following information carefully for your procedure frequencies and provisions.

 - A pre-treatment estimate is not a pre-authorization or guarantee of payment or eligibility; rather it is an indication of the estimated benefits available if the described procedures are performed.

-- Note that Uniform Benefits may provide coverage for some oral surgery.
+- Note that your medical insurance may provide coverage for some oral surgery.
 Refer to your medical benefits certificate for additional oral surgery coverage.

 - Oral Exams limited to two per year.